bunneydude/DOGE/linux/cloud/readme.txt

  device_id = ""
  device_token = ""

-The component catalog type has to be registered in the IoT Analtyics Dashboard for the current script to work. eg. Register boosternode or leafnode.
+The component catalog type has to be registered in the IoT Analtyics Dashboard for the current script to work. eg. Register boosterpack or leafnode.